 Type in the reel number.
 I’ll use “H-1344.”
 Hit the green search button.
 There are two references to reel no. H-1344 at LAC.

 FAs will provide much more information about the collection than is shown at HC.
-Remember: the function of HC is digitizing reels.
+Remember: the function of HC is storing images.
 The function of LAC is managing archives.
 The first result, “Kipling card index [textual record]” is the FA for the sub-series of index cards that are found on the reel.
 The second result, “Kipling collection [textual record (some microfilm)]” provides details on the collection of which the index cards are one of three parts.
 Without this information, you might miss the related collections.
 As well, multiple results for a single reel reference number could mean there are multiple collections on one reel.

 From the “Kipling card index” can be seen Record Information which contains important information not shown at HC: the dates, place of creation, arrangement of reels, and description of the records.
 Reading both FAs will provide historical context – essential to our understanding of genealogy and history.

 I like poking around in HC.
 There’s the thrill of discovery – what will I find today – but once I find something, I automatically want to know more about it.
 This is when we need to find our way back to LAC.
 There are other ways to search LAC – by collection title or mikan number to name two – but using the reel number gives more targeted results.

 [updated 21 Sep 2023] I had the pleasure of meeting with HC and LAC today.
 I’ve edited this post to reflect my enhanced understanding of both organizations.